Archive product

 Description

-Little Treasures, CLASSIC COLLECTION FLAME TREE has been selected to create a stunning and timeless home library.
-Each dazzling gift edition features luxurious cover finishes, ribbon markers, luxurious endpapers, and gilded edges.
-Accompanying the full text is a Victorian and literary terms glossary created for the modern reader.
+Little treasures, CLASSIC COLLECTOR'S FLAME TREE has been selected to create a stunning and timeless home library.
+Each dazzling gift edition features luxurious cover finishes, ribbon markers, deluxe inserts, and gilded edges.
+Accompanying the full text is a Victorian and literary terminology glossary created for the modern reader.

-The intricate and insightful book The Tale of Two Cities explores the consequences of tyranny, fate, and sacrifice.
+The intricate and insightful book *The Tale of Two Cities* explores the consequences of tyranny, fate, and sacrifice.
 While most of the narrative takes place in Paris during the French Revolution, Dickens examines the interplay between personal action and the course of history.
-Dr. Manette, after traveling to Paris, is imprisoned in the Bastille for 18 brutal years, unable to see his beloved and caring daughter Lucy.
+Dr. Manette, after a trip to Paris, is imprisoned in the Bastille for 18 brutal years, unable to see his beloved and caring daughter Lucy.
 Upon his eventual return to London, they both become witnesses in a treason case against Charles Darnay, who is accused of revealing secrets to the French.
-Lucy finds a way to exonerate him, Darnay falls in love with her, and through a strange twist of fate, he finally reveals the terrible secret that his uncle was responsible for Manette’s years in the Bastille.
-Manette is shocked but ultimately convinced by Darnay’s sincerity and genuine love for his daughter, allowing them to marry and finally bringing happiness to all.
+Lucy finds a way to exonerate him, Darnay falls in love with her, and through some strange twist of fate, he finally reveals a terrible secret—that his uncle was responsible for Manette’s years in the Bastille.
+Manette is shocked but ultimately convinced by Darnay’s sincerity and genuine love for his daughter, allowing them to marry and finally bringing happiness to everyone.

 Remarkable titles and a wide range of authors are synonymous with Flame Tree Publishing.